pomonam/kronfluence/examples/imagenet/README.md

 ```
 On A100 (80GB), it takes less than 4 hours to compute the pairwise scores with query batching.

+But how much did we

 ## Computing Pairwise Influence Scores with DDP

 You can also use DistributedDataParallel to speed up influence computations.
 You can run:
 ```bash
 torchrun --standalone --nnodes=1 --nproc-per-node=2 ddp_analyze.py
 ```
+On 2 A100 (80GB), it takes approximately